 Associate Professor Brian Zeglis in the Department of Chemistry teaches courses in inorganic chemistry.
 His research focus is biochemistry, organic chemistry, inorganic chemistry and radiochemistry.

-Brian Zeglis got his BA from Yale University and a PhD from the California Institute of Technology.
-He did his Postdoc at the Memorial Sloan Kettering Cancer Center.
+Dr. Brian Zeglis got his BA from Yale University and a PhD from the California Institute of Technology.
+He did his postdoc at the Memorial Sloan Kettering Cancer Center.

 Yale University, (B.A., 2004)

 Memorial Sloan Kettering Cancer Center, (Postdoctoral Fellow, 2015)